vapoursynth/bestsource/README.md

 *threads*: Number of threads to use for decoding.
 Pass 0 to autodetect.

 *seekpreroll*: Number of frames before the requested frame to cache when seeking.
+Defaults to 10 instead of 20 when *gpu* is set, since with GPU decoding every cached frame stays resident in VRAM and the cache is sized to hold the whole preroll window.

 *enable_drefs*: Option passed to the FFmpeg mov demuxer.